-(a) IN GENERAL.-The amounts provided under this division are designated as an emergency requirement pursuant to section 4(g) of the Statutory Pay-As-You-Go Act of 2010 (2 U.S.C.
+(a) IN GENERAL.-The amounts provided under this division are designated as an emergency requirement pursuant to section 4(g) of the Statutory Pay-AB-You-Go Act of 2010 (2 U.S.C.
 933(g)).

 (b) DESIGNATION IN SENATE.-In the Senate, this division is designated as an emergency requirement pursuant to section 4112(a) of H. Con.
 Res.
-71 (115th Congress), the concurrent resolution on the budget for fiscal year 2018.
+71 (115th Congress), the concurrent resolution on the budget for fiscal year 2013.

-DIVISION B-EMERGENCY APPROPRIA-TIONS FOR CORONAVIRUS HEALTH RE-SPONSE AND AGENCY OPERATIONS
+CONGRESSIONAL RECORD - SENATE and DIVISION B-EMERGENCY APPROPRIA- tion (a)).
+TIONS FOR CORONAVIRUS HEALTH RE- Act.

-The following sums are hereby are appropriated, out of any money in the Treasury not otherwise appropriated, for the fiscal year ending September 30, 2020, and for other purposes, namely:
+SPONSE AND AGENCY OPERATIONS The following sums are hereby are appropriated, out of any money in the Treasury not otherwise appropriated, for the fiscal year ending September 30, 2020, and for other purposes, namely: